alexliu4/catastrophe/README.md

 The official site for the game can be found [here] (https://explodingkittens.com/).

+## How do I run this game online?

+You can visit our live site [here](142.93.26.206.119).
+But if you want to run our program locally you can continue to the steps below.

 ## How do I run this on my machine?

 When you are ready, go to your terminal and change your directory to where your would like to clone the repo, then run the below command: